David has been living in Japan for close to ten years. He loves reading, history, music, and movies. He lives with his wife and kids.

 ALT (Assistant Language Teacher)

 Being an ALT is one of the most popular entryways for foreigners aside from the abovementioned eikaiwa teacher.
-Basically, ALTs work for public school ranging from kindergarten to senior high school.
+Basically, ALTs work for public schools ranging from kindergarten to senior high school.
 There are generally three ways you can work as an ALT: the JET program, dispatch companies, and direct hires.
 Pay varies between companies but you usually get paid 300,000 yen in the JET program, 230,000 – 250,000 yen at the various dispatch companies, and 250,000 – 300,000 or more for direct hires.
 Direct hires are usually the most sought-after positions and most boards of education require Japanese ability.
 The JET program also pays well but positions are often in places where few foreign teachers tend to go.

 The job itself is pretty simple and straightforward.
 Depending on the school and board of education you either assist the Japanese teacher or teach the class while the JT assists you (sometimes they just stand at the back and let you do all the work, go figure).
 Materials are provided or you make your own.
 Primary school and secondary school ALTs have different responsibilities too so you should watch out for that.